 Purpose of Add New Employee / Rehire

+Note

+The document is, unless otherwise specified, valid for all countries in scope of this SAP Best Practices, with country-specific details also being described.
+In the following, instead of spelling out the country names, we will use the two-letter code for the countries, as follows:

+AE – United Arab Emirates

+AU – Australia

+CN – China

+DE – Germany

+FR – France

+GB – United Kingdom

+SA – Kingdom of Saudi Arabia

+US – United States

 This document describes the typical activities to enter data into the system of a newly hired employee or an employee who has previously left the company and has been rehired.

 If a new employee is hired, an applicant becomes an active employee.
 Relevant data is entered for the new employee: personal data, organizational specifications, contract elements, and payroll specifications.
 Both the second level manager and the HR business partner of the new employee will be notified about the existence of the new hired employee in the system.